|Oracle® Database Concepts

 To reduce disk use and memory use, you can store tables and partitioned tables in a compressed format (see "Table Compression").
 The use of table compression often leads to a better scaleup for read-only operations and faster query execution.

 See Also:Oracle Database Data Warehousing Guide for an overview of ETL

 The analysis of an organization's information as an aid to making business decisions is known as business intelligence.
 Analytical applications and business intelligence are dominated by drilling up and down hierarchies and comparing aggregate values.
 Oracle Database provides several technologies to support such operations.

 Oracle Database has introduced many SQL operations for performing analytic operations.
 These operations include ranking, moving averages, cumulative sums, ratio-to-reports, and period-over-period comparisons.
 For example, Oracle Database supports the following forms of analytic SQL:

 SQL for aggregation

-COUNT return a single result row based on groups of rows rather than on single rows.
+COUNT returns a single result row based on a group of rows.
 Aggregation is fundamental to data warehousing.
 To improve aggregation performance in a warehouse, the database provides extensions to the

 GROUP BY clause to make querying and reporting easier and faster.
 See Oracle Database Data Warehousing Guide to learn about aggregation.